A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Conclusion

-We conducted a scoping review of the visual analytics literature in the past two decades to fundamentally characterize \emph{mixed-initiative} visual analytics systems.
+to fundamentally characterize \emph{mixed-initiative} visual analytics systems.
 In doing so, we leveraged existing taxonomies in both the visual analytics literature as well as the broader mixed-initiative systems literature.
-We presented our findings and offered an in-depth discussion on the design space of mixed-initiative systems for visual data analysis in the era of mainstream \acro{AI} and automation.
-We view our codebook as a living document that can be updated as our research community makes progress in mixed-initiative visual analytics systems of the future.
+We presented our findings in the form of an integrated taxonomy, discussed how existing systems populate the design space, and highlighted areas of concentration and underexplored regions.